arjun10792/arjun10792.github.io/README.md

 <br>

 ### Probabilistic method based document retrieval with dynamic inverted index maintenance
 > To improve the search performance of real time document retrieval with dynamic inverted index, using probabilistic method.
 Deep learning method used is Doc2Vec.
-Storage is SAN based
+Storage is SAN based.
 <br>

 ### Exhaustive evaluation of TCP Westwood and Westwood+ in Multirate 802.11